 Disability Disclosure and Initial Accommodation Process

 - Complete the Disability Disclosure Form: | ONLINE | PDF (fillable)* | PDF (printable) | WORD|

 - Submit the disclosure form and a copy of current, supporting documentation either online, email, standard mail, fax, or hand-deliver to: Andrea Vassar, Director of Disability Services and the Office of Academic Skills, Washington College, 300 Washington Avenue, Chestertown, MD 21620, FAX: 410-778-7884, firstname.lastname@example.org.

 During the initial meeting, the Director and student will review the documentation and the requested accommodations.
 The result of this meeting will be the “Accommodation Letter to the Professor,” a letter that aids the student and professor in the discussion of her/his accommodations.
 Incoming freshmen or transfer students should complete this process before the first day of classes or as soon as possible during the first week of the semester.
 Some accommodations and auxiliary aids, such as audio textbooks or other assistive technologies, could take longer to arrange so the student should request these as soon as possible.

-Student who already receive accommodations can request to continue the same accommodations by filling out the Accommodation Request Form prior to the first day of classes or as soon as possible during the first week of the semester.
+Student who already receive accommodations can request to continue the same accommodations by filling out the Continuing Accommodation Request Form prior to the first day of classes or as soon as possible during the first week of the semester.
 If a student needs to change accommodations, auxiliary aids, and/or services, they must schedule a meeting with Andrea Vassar through WCOnline and then select “OAS Academic Support” from the schedule menu.